rescuecomputers/infinity/README.md

 2. Commit all code to a public version­control repository of your choice (e.g. Github) and provide usage instructions.
 EXTRA: Write automated infrastructure tests to verify the environment works as expected

 I am primary a Microsoft stack developer so i came at it from that angle.
 However, I am perfectly capable of calling AWS API from any platform.
 If you would like a bash .sh file or a script to run on the AWS console I can provide that as well.

 Solution is a windows forms app that creates a stack based on CloudFormation template.

 Instructions:
 1. unzip infiniti-demo.zip to a locaton of your choice on a Windows OS.
 2. Run Infiniti_AWS.application
-3. Enter desired Stack Name
+3. Enter desired Stack Name (validation conforms to AWS)
 4. Click Launch Environment
 5. Will take about 90 seconds to complete
-6. A link to the create stack infiniti url is displayed at the bottom.
+6. EXTRA: A link to the creates stack url is displayed at the bottom.
-7. Newly provisioned stack home page is presented EXTRA - there is a log in the directory that application was invoked from.
+7. Newly provisioned stack home page is presented